pingcap/docs/explain-overview.md

   - batchCop task is an optimization of TiFlash cop tasks, which can execute queries on multiple regions in one task.
   - mpp task indicates that it will be executed using TiFlash's [MPP mode](/explain-mpp.md).

 One of the goals of SQL optimization is to push the calculation down to TiKV or TiFlash as much as possible.
-The Coprocessor in TiKV supports most of the built-in SQL functions (including the aggregation functions and the scalar functions), SQL 'LIMIT' operations, index scans, and table scans.
+The Coprocessor in TiKV supports most of the built-in SQL functions (including the aggregate functions and the scalar functions), SQL `LIMIT` operations, index scans, and table scans.
 The Coprocessor in TiFlash is similar to TiKV in functionality, but does not support index scans.

 ### Operator info overview